 Different kinds of instruments

-In general, a museum is a great place for a cultural exploration.
+In general, the museum is a great place for a cultural exploration.
 Coming here, you will truly have the time to contemplate true artworks and learn more about the ancient life of the land you are traveling to visit.
 The museum is also talked-about and is visited by many people from all over the place to study and to learn.
 There are about 30.000 people coming here each year to discover interesting things about the Khmer.
 And maybe you should be the next.
 The museum can be visited during the week so take your time and come to see.